Beliavsky/Fortran-Tools/README.md

 [fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

+[FtnTemple](https://github.com/hsnyder/FtnTemple): template preprocessor for Fortran, by Harris Snyder.
+Modern Fortran is an excellent language for scientific computing, but one of its shortcomings is the lack of strong support for generic programming.
+Aims to address Fortran's lack of support for generic programming with a simple preprocessor, modeled after some of the language committee's early ideas for a template language feature, to be included in a future Fortran standard.

 [fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
 It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities

 [prep](https://github.com/urbanjost/prep): Fortran pre-processor written in Fortran, by urbanjost